 If we find an error or something missing, we may ask you for clarification or additional information.
 This will not change your application.
 However, we can refuse to accept any additional information from you that would change your application after the closing time.

 7.1 Timing of grant opportunity processes

-You must submit your application between the published opening and closing dates.
+You must submit your application before the closing date.

 Late applications

 We will not accept a late application.

 Expected timing for this grant opportunity